port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jenkins.md

 </details>

-After the Jenkins job is created, the event dispatcher will track and report the `run` (build) stages from initiated, started, completed to finalized.
+After the Jenkins job is created, the event dispatcher will track and report the `run` (build) stages (initiated, started, completed, finalized).
 Below is a sample payload sent to the webhook URL after the build is complete.

 <details>